Ä¢¹½ÊÓÆµÍø

 Purpose

-If a new advisor is not found, the club may become inactive or lose their registered status.
-Please work with Student Engagement during this time as we might be able to help find an individual that would be able to fulfill the advisor's role for your club.
+• Please work with Student Engagement during this time as we might be able to help find an individual to fulfill the advisor's role for your club.

 Remove/Replace Club Advisor

-If the students in the club want to replace their advisor, it is the club's choice and decision.
+If club leadership want to replace their advisor, it is the club's choice and decision.
 The process of selecting and removing an advisor should be outlined in the club's constitution.
+In the case the club constitution does not specify the process for advisor appointment and removal, the process shall be carried out with a majority vote of all club officers registered with Student Engagement.
+Any advisor removal should be communicated immediately to Student Engagement.

 Fraternization Policy